 As you start eating, bite the top corner of the burrito while holding it lightly.
 Then trim and work your way across to keep the line even.
 If you do start by biting in the middle, it’s more likely that the filling will fall out.

 Grabbing your burrito with both hands will keep it sound and steady.
 Just don’t squeeze the burrito too tightly.

 Some burritos can come out rather big, maybe too big to handle.
 If you want to share or minimize the risk of spilling, cut it in half.
 A halved burrito may spill more, so keep a fork on your side.
 Also, remember to continue keeping it in the foil, peeling slowly as you work your way down.

-Best part about keeping the burrito in the foil is that you can save it or take a break anytime you want.
-But when are nearing the end of your meal, this is when you can fully unwrap whatever is remaining of the burrito.
+The best part about keeping the burrito in the foil is that you can save it or take a break anytime you want.
+But when you are nearing the end of your meal, this is when you can fully unwrap whatever is remaining of the burrito.
 Unfold the upper tortilla inwards to create your own little dumpling and savor those last bites.
 It’ll be like your own victory lap!

 Take your new burrito-eating etiquette to the test when you stop by Benny’s Tacos & Chicken Rotisserie in West LA and Santa Monica!
 Come say hello to flavorful options of the ever-classic burrito!
 From traditional to Rotisserie Chicken to Al Pastor to Fajita style, you’ll experience unforgettable deliciousness of this dish!